 If your workplace offers an employer match, take advantage.
 Aim to save at least enough to get the full match.
 That’s money you’re leaving on the table, and consider it part of your compensation.

 The 2019 contribution limits for either the Traditional and Roth IRA is $6,000, which is a bump up from $5,500 in 2018.
 (If you’re 50 and up, there’s an additional catch-up contribution of $1,000.)
 That breaks down to $500 a month.
 That’s no small financial fry, but if you can, challenge yourself to save $100 a month, and bump it up when you’re able.

 The main difference between a Traditional and Roth IRA is when you’ll have to pay taxes.
-With a Roth, you’re contributing pre-tax dollars, in other words, you pay taxes on it now.
-With a traditional IRA, you’ll pay taxes when you start making withdrawals.
+With a Roth, you’re contributing post-tax dollars. in other words, you pay taxes on it now, and don’t enjoy a tax break.
+When it’s time for you to take money out of your account, your withdrawals are usually tax-free.
+With a traditional IRA, you’ll putting in pre-taxed money.
+That means your contributions are tax-deductible the year you make them.
+You pay taxes when you start making withdrawals.